DisDP: Disaggregating Compute, Network, and Storage for Model-Sharded Data-Parallel Training: Evaluation

+\textbf{Throughput w.r.t.
+Batch Size.} \ Figure~\ref{fig_exp_thpt_175b} shows the comparison of \SystemName{} and ZeRO-Infinity on the 175B model. \SystemName{} achieves up to 134 token/s, 3.98$\times$ larger than ZeRO-Infinity.
+The execution breakdown of an iteration in Figure~\ref{fig_exp_breakdown} shows the sources of performance gain: 1)~\SystemName{} achieves a significantly shorter time for the forward and the backward stages than ZeRO-Infinity because the heavy collectives bottlenecks in the two stages of ZeRO-Infinity.
+In contrast, \SystemName{} eliminates the interference between compute and collectives by performing collectives on SmartNICs, and uses SmartSwitch-assisted reliable protocol to further reduce the collective traffic, thus achieving high GPU utilization.
+2)~The PS additionally hides the CPU optimizer behind the GPU backward stage.
+Notably, \SystemName{} has more benefits as model size increases.

+Figure~\ref{fig_exp_thpt_1.3b} shows a comparison of \SystemName{} and the baselines on the OPT-1.3B model. \SystemName{} achieves up to 14.1K tokens/s, which is 2.90$\times$, 2.33$\times$, and 6.28$\times$ larger than ZeRO-Infinity, ZeRO-3, and ATP at their peak throughput respectively.
+We make two observations.

+First, \SystemName{} achieves even higher throughput than ZeRO-3 and ATP, though \SystemName{} stores the model states in slow SSDs in PS, while ZeRO-3 and ATP accommodate the model states in fast GPU memory, because \SystemName{} completely eliminates compute-network interference, while the baselines do not due to partial aggregation of compute, network, and storage.

+Second, \SystemName{}'s throughput saturates when the micro-batch size is larger than 16.
+Figure~\ref{fig_exp_gemm_coll_1_3b} shows the source of the saturation: \SystemName{}'s computation time within an iteration grows linearly as micro-batch size grows, and is roughly the same as collective time at micro-batch size of 16.
+Since collective traffic is decided only by the model, the collective time within an iteration does not change when the micro-batch size changes.
+Thus, collectives are almost fully hidden behind computation at micro-batch sizes larger than 16 when there is no interference, and the training time is bounded by GPU computation instead of network bandwidth.
+Therefore, the saturated throughput at micro-batch sizes greater than 16 represents the maximum throughput provided by the GPUs.

-\textbf{Throughput under Different Model Sizes.} \ Figure~\ref{fig_exp_thpt_wrt_size} shows the throughput of \SystemName{} and baselines when training on different models with their maximum trainable batch sizes.
-We observe that 1)~\SystemName{} achieves at least 2.04$\times$ TFLOPS over ZeRO-3 and 2.34$\times$ TFLOPS over ZeRO-Infinity when model size varies from 13B to 175B, and 2)~\SystemName{} can still maintain high throughput (184 TFLOPS/GPU, 59\% model FLOPS utilization for A100) when training on a 276B model.
-The throughput significantly drops on 505B and 1T models due to the low trainable batch size (16 and 8 respectively) per GPU.
-However, \SystemName{} still achieves comparable throughput on a 1000B model to ZeRO-Infinity that trains on a 13B model.
+\textbf{MFU under Different Model Sizes.} \ Figure~\ref{fig_exp_thpt_wrt_size} shows the end-to-end MFU of \SystemName{} and baselines on different models at their maximum trainable micro-batch sizes.
+We observe that 1)~\SystemName{} achieves at least 2.04$\times$ and 2.34$\times$ MFU over ZeRO-3 and ZeRO-Infinity when model size varies from 13B to 175B, and 2)~\SystemName{} still maintains high MFU (59\%) when training on a 276B model.
+Even though the MFU significantly drops on 505B and 1T models due to the small trainable micro-batch size (16 and 8, respectively) per GPU, \SystemName{} still achieves comparable MFU on a 1000B model to ZeRO-Infinity on a 13B model.